Tips and Tools for Rebuilding Your Credit

-Once you’ve obtained your reports, it’s also important to understand how their contents and the information contained impacts your credit scores.
+Once you’ve obtained your reports, it’s also important to understand how their contents and the information contained impact your credit scores.
 A common culprit for lowered credit scores is missed payments or late payments, which you can see detailed in your report.
 Another major factor is the amount of available credit you have.
-This means that maxed out credit cards or a lack of any open credit accounts could also play a role in your subpar credit score.
+This means that maxed-out credit cards or a lack of any open credit accounts could also play a role in your subpar credit score.
 We’ll get into how you can correct these problems a bit later but the first step is understanding them.

 Third-party credit monitoring services

-Admittedly reviewing a credit report on your own can be a bit overwhelming and often times confusing.
+Admittedly reviewing a credit report on your own can be a bit overwhelming and oftentimes confusing.
 That’s why third-party monitoring sites can really be helpful for consumers looking to diagnosis their credit situations.
 While there are several of these services available for free to users, the most popular is Credit Karma.

 Although Credit Karma and the like provide what are known as educational credit scores — meaning they don’t mirror the official FICO scores — they will help give you a better idea of what’s ailing your credit and how you can improve it.
 For example these sites will look at each of the main factors that affect your credit, provide you with a grade in each category, and offer some basic tips for potential positive changes you can make.